Reducing Racial Disparities

-GOAL: Launch and execute an awareness and employee training campaign to address bias in the health care workplace that may negatively affect maternal and child health outcomes.
+GOAL: Develop, launch and execute an awareness and employee training campaign to address bias in the healthcare workplace that may negatively affect maternal and child health outcomes.

-Recent Accomplishments: To build a foundation for their work, FYC Action Team 1 conducted focus groups to learn about the impact of racial bias in health care.
+To build a foundation for their work, FYC Action Team 1 held a number of focus groups to learn about the impact of racial bias in health care.
 They found that Black women and Latinas reported they did not feel their health care providers listened to their concerns, even going so far as to dismiss their concerns as inconsequential.
 From there, the group used the data from the focus groups to create a journey map illustrating the pain points that the participants experienced throughout their pregnancy.

 Following the focus group sessions, FYC Action Team 1 (led by University Hospitals, CWRU, and Cleveland City Council) implemented an awareness campaign in Cuyahoga County’s three major healthcare systems to call attention to inequities in care received by Black women receiving prenatal, birth care and postnatal services.
 The campaign includes a series of interactive posters and videos, informs staff on how personal biases negatively impact maternal and child health, and provides interventions that address these biases.